Nyhavn 20: 18001880

 The painter Wilhelm Marstrand was a resident in the building in 1843–44.
 His next home was located at Frederiksholms Kanal 12.
 The medical doctor C. E. Fenger lived in the building right after he had become a professor in Chinese medicine at the University of Copenhagen.

+1880 census

+The property was home to 34 residents at the 1880 census.
+Hans From Arboe, an insurance expert, resided on the ground floor with his wife Anna Dorthea Arboe (née Nielsen), their three children (aged three to 14) and one maid.
+Julie Albertine Nathalie Glad, widow of a ship captain, resided on the first floor with three of her children (aged 21 to 34) and one maid.
+Christian Frederik Nielsen, an office clerk, resided on the second floor with his wife Thyra Agnete Nielsen (née Petersen), their three children (aged one to five) and one maid.
+Christian Dige, a bookkeeper, resided in the other second-floor apartment with his wife Amalie Juliane Vilhelmsen Dige (née Nielsen) and one maid.
+Emma Severine Hansen (née Jensen), widow of a royal lackey, resided in one of the third-floor apartments with his wife Sophie Anna Kristine Hansen, their 10-year-old daughter and two lodgers.
+Jens Christian Rasmussen, a barkeeper, resided in the basement with his wife Caroline Amalie Rasmussen and their 23-year-old daughter.

 20th century

 The building was listed by the Danish Heritage Agency in the Danish national registry of protected buildings in 1918.
 Holger Prior, a coffee wholesaler, was based in the building until the 1950s.
 The company Boels Food purchased the building in 1960.
 The company had been founded by Esper Boel when he purchased Lundby Dairy on the island of Falster in 1941.
 Nyhavn 20 became the new headquarters of his company.
-In 1967, he also acquired the manor house Kjærstrup at Holeby on the island of Lolland.
+In 1967, he also acquired Kjærstrup Manor near Holeby on the island of Lolland.

 Architecture

 The building is ten bays wide and has two three-bay wall dormers.

 Today

 Most of the building has now been converted into rooms for neighbouring Hotel Bethel.